TheJoluk/scipyproject/README.md

 ## Setup
-Beside the mentioned packages, you only need configure the ip adresse of the
+Beside the mentioned packages, you only need configure the ip adresse and port of the chat server and to set a username.
+All can be passed over as startup arguments.
+If no username is provided you can enter one on launch.

 ## Usage
-The usage of this project is split into two parts for which each a python file for running the project is provided.